Study in Hawke's Bay - New Zealand's most diverse winemaking district

 Your study time will be made up of contact time (class times, tutorials, industry-based learning) and non-contact time (your own self-study).

-On-campus classes are usually scheduled between 2.00pm – 6.00pm on Monday.
+On-campus classes are usually scheduled between 2.00pm-6.00pm on Thursdays.

-On-campus students should plan to spend 6 hours of self-study per course, per week, including scheduled classroom time.
+On-campus learners should plan to spend six hours of self-study per course, per week, including scheduled classroom time.

-Fully online students should plan to spend 10 hours of self-study per course, per week.
+Fully online learners should plan to spend 10 hours of self-study per course, per week.

 CHWG4.18 Introductory Human Resources